ralph-schleicher/pgfplots-quick-ref/README.md

 And GNU Make, Bash, Ghostscript, pdfinfo(1), sed(1) with ‘-E’ option, and the standard POSIX commands and utilities.

+The scripts in the ‘bin’ subdirectory should be in your program search path.

 Create all external images in the ‘tikz’ folder:

      $ make -C tikz pdf